-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

 - Grate the squash and onion with your cheese grater (or dice them nice and small).

-- In a medium skillet cook the bacon until tender crisp.
+- In a medium skillet, cook the bacon until tender crisp.
 Remove the bacon from the pan and lay it on paper towels to help absorb extra grease.
-Pour the extra bacon grease from pan and return the pan to the stove (it will still have a layer of grease on the bottom since you haven't cleaned it).
+Pour out the extra bacon grease from pan and return the pan to the stove (it will still have a layer of grease on the bottom since you haven't cleaned it).

-- While the veggies are cooking, break your eggs into a bowl, add the milk and salt and pepper and beat with a fork to combine well.
+- While the veggies are cooking, break your eggs into a bowl, add the milk and salt and pepper, and beat with a fork to combine well.

-If bacon isn't your thing, skip it and sauté the vegetables in olive oil.
+- If bacon isn't your thing, skip it and sauté the vegetables in olive oil.
 You can also sub the bacon for 4 ounces of cooked sausage or some cubed ham, which are all delicious.

-This freezes great and reheats very well.
-I like to a batch to keep in the fridge for easy breakfasts.
+- This freezes great and reheats very well.
+I like to prep a batch to keep in the fridge for easy breakfasts.
 If I'm going to freeze this, I'll just cut it into squares and put them in a single layer in a freezer bag or container.

-Serve with a side of fruit, a smoothie, or even some muffins.
+- Serve with a side of fruit, a smoothie, or even some muffins.